udacity/falcon/README.md

   tear_down: rm SwizzledMain.swift
 ```

 Notice the file is split into `test` and `submit` sections.
-These sections correspond to Falcon’s `test` and `submit` modes, and they control which steps/commands are run when Falcon is invoked (using `falcon -m test` or `falcon -m submit`).
+These sections correspond to Falcon's `test` and `submit` modes, and they control which steps/commands are run when Falcon is invoked.
 The only required step for either section is `main`.

 > **Note:** Any steps not listed for a section will be skipped.
 Steps can also be listed in any order, but they will always executed in same order (`preprocess`, `compile`, ...).

 The `test` and `submit` modes should emulate what happens when a student selects "Test Code" or "Submit Code" in the classroom.
-Specifically, `test` should run a student’s code without evaluating it for correctness, and `submit` should evaluate the student’s code by testing it for correctness.
+Specifically, `test` should run a student's code without evaluating it for correctness, and `submit` should evaluate the student's code by testing it for correctness.
+Note that there is no check within Falcon for this behavior - it's up to you to keep to it.

 ### falconf.yaml

-Here’s an expanded `falconf.yaml` template:
+Here's an expanded `falconf.yaml` template:

 ```yaml
 test: